Kai7/Kai-Seven_SearchEngine/README.md

-this is a just a homework!
+this is just a homework!